JKWA/funx/README.md

 [View the code on GitHub](https://github.com/JKWA/funx)

+**Funx** is a functional programming library for Elixir providing protocols and combinators for equality, ordering, monoids, monads, and other core abstractions.

-Elixir is a dynamically typed language, which lacks the static type system that many functional languages use to enforce monadic patterns through the type checker.
-Instead, it relies on pattern matching, protocols, and structs to define and compose abstractions at runtime.
-These provide structure and behavioral guarantees, but not compile-time type safety.
+Elixir doesn’t have a static type system, so it can’t enforce functional patterns through the compiler.
+Instead, it uses pattern matching, protocols, and structs to model abstractions at runtime.

-Funx leverages these mechanisms to bring functional programming abstractions to Elixir.
+Funx brings functional programming patterns into Elixir using the language’s own tools—without sacrificing its dynamic nature.

 ## Equality